PSA 2026 ASC – Back to Future: Reinvention of the Rural Surgeon

 Another very important and highly valued part of the program is connection.
 Rural Surgeons are cornerstones of their communities and a healthy community requires a robust healthcare service, so it is vital that doctors in training are shown the many unique benefits of a rural surgery career.
 Mentoring at the training level is a key component, along with encouraging and showcasing rural-specific research.
 Further to that, the social program forms an important backbone where a lot of the relationship building takes place.

-The PSA ASC is widely known for it’s welcoming nature, robust and interesting program, and brilliant social program – all shared with the humour and spirit of the bush.
+The PSA ASC is the only rural general surgery conference that widely known for its welcoming nature, robust and interesting program, and brilliant social program – all shared with the humour and spirit of the bush.

 We look forward to seeing you in Orange this September!